 Project 60 students are required to pay any fees associated with enrolling for courses (i.e. lab fees, late fees).
 If you decide to drop a course which has fees attached, you must contact the Project 60 staff immediately.
 To receive a refund of fees after the semester has started, written proof from the faculty member stating that you did not attend the class and did not use any materials or resources will be required.
 Such proof may be in the form of an email to: email@example.com.
 The removal of fees is considered on a case by case basis.

 Project 60 students may receive a 1098-T form for the tax year in which they registered for courses.
 Please refer to the Office of Treasury Services (OTS) 1098-T website for complete details on how this may affect you.

 Online course registration will open on Thursday, January 9, 2020.
 Students can schedule courses through CampusNet starting on this date.
 Students may register through the last day to add, see academic calendar for specific dates.
 Please refer to the "Registering for Courses" guide below for problems with registration (i.e., permission errors).
 Note: Students wishing to take graduate courses should complete the Graduate Course Enrollment Form below.

-The first day of Spring Semester 2020 is Saturday, January 11, 2020.
-The last day of classes is Friday, May 1, 2020.
+The first day of Summer Semester 2020 is Saturday, May 16, 2020.
+The last day of classes is Friday, August 7, 2020.
 Please see the Academic Calendar for add, drop, and withdrawal dates plus University holidays.